 My goal is to simplify this process for you so you can spend less time worrying about your application getting approved, and more time focusing on what’s actually important, studying and passing the CPA exam!

 Before you can apply for the CPA exam, you must first qualify.
 Make sure that you have met all of your state requirements to sit for the exam.
 You can check your individual state requirements here.

 Once you have met all your CPA exam qualifications, you are officially eligible to start the application process.
 This can be a complicated ordeal if you accidentally skip a step or do them out of order so my goal is to simplify this process for you.
 The steps below are listed in chronological order and include links to necessary resources as well as valuable tips I learned from my own experience.

 1) Order and send in ALL official school transcripts

-2) Fill out and submit your CPA exam application along with the CPA exam application fee
+2) Submit your CPA exam application and pay application fee

 - Typically $100-$200 depending on the state

 3) Receive your Authorization to Test (ATT) from your State Board